chromium/chromium/docs/network_traffic_annotations.md

      field.
    * `destination_other`: Human readable description in case the destination points to `OTHER`.
-* `TrafficPolicy`: These set of fields specify the controls that a user may have on disabling or limiting the network request and its trace.
+* `policy`: These set of fields specify the controls that a user may have on disabling or limiting the network request and its trace.
    * `cookies_allowed`: Specifies if this request stores and uses cookies or not.
 Use values `YES` or `NO`.